windsor-circle/analytics-magento/Install.md

 Installing Extension
 --------------------------------------------------

 Analytics for Magento is distributed as a Magento Connect `tgz` file.
-This means there's three ways to install it.
+This means there's two ways to install it.

-- Directly via a Magento Connect extension key **NOTE**: Link to Connect page when it's setup.

 - By uploading the `tgz` extension via the Magento Connect Manager

 - By copying the extension source manually to your Magento system.

-## Magento Connect Key Instructions

-- Log into to your Magento Connect Account

-- Browse to the Analytics for Magento page on Magento Connect (**NOTE**: Link to page when ready)

-- Click the Install Now button

-- Copy the Extension Key

-- Log into your Magento Admin console

-- Browse to `System -> Magento Connect -> Magento Connect Manager`

-- Re-enter your credentials

-- Paste the extension key from above into the field labeled *Paste Extension Key to Install*

-- Click the install button

-- Magento Connect will install the package into your system

 ## Uploading the Extension